qiskit-community/adapt-aqc/docs/running_options_explained.md

 trainability and barren plateaus (see https://www.nature.com/articles/s41467-021-21728-w), where a global cost function is difficult to train for large numbers of qubits.
 By contrast the local cost function is trainable.
-However, we note that $C_\mathrm{LLET} <= C_\mathrm{LET}$, meaning that ISL may not have achieved the desired global fidelity just because the local cost converges.
+However, we note that $C_\mathrm{LLET} <= C_\mathrm{LET}$, meaning that ADAPT-AQC may not have achieved the desired global fidelity just because the local cost converges.

 ## initial_single_qubit_layer

 **What is it:** \
-When `initial_single_qubit_layer=True`, the first layer of the ISL ansatz will be a trainable single-qubit rotation on each qubit.
+When `initial_single_qubit_layer=True`, the first layer of the ADAPT-AQC ansatz will be a trainable single-qubit rotation on each qubit.
 Since this layer will be optimised by Rotoselect, this means that both the angles and the bases of rotations can be modified.
-Note that since this is the first layer of the ISL ansatz $V^\dagger$, it will end up being the final layer of the returned solution $V$.
+Note that since this is the first layer of the ADAPT-AQC ansatz $V^\dagger$, it will end up being the final layer of the returned solution $V$.
 So we can think of this feature as adding a trainable basis change before measuring the cost function.

 **What problem it aims to solve:** \
-ISL only applies layers in two-qubit blocks, which means that in certain situations ISL won't be able to find the optimal depth solution.
+ADAPT-AQC only applies layers in two-qubit blocks, which means that in certain situations ADAPT-AQC won't be able to find the optimal depth solution.
 A good example of this is when only a subset of the qubits are entangled.
 To demonstrate why, for the extreme case of compiling the $n$ qubit
-$|++..+\rangle$ state, ISL without this feature will need to apply $n$ CNOT gates.
+$|++..+\rangle$ state, ADAPT-AQC without this feature will need to apply $n$ CNOT gates.
 By contrast, with `initial_single_qubit_layer=True`, a solution can be found in depth 1 with no CNOT gates.
-It is possible the same issue can arise for any target state, if during compiling ISL is left with an intermediate low-entangled state.
+It is possible the same issue can arise for any target state, if during compiling ADAPT-AQC is left with an intermediate low-entangled state.

-## ISLRecompiler.recompile_in_parts()
+## AdaptCompiler.compile_in_parts()

 **What is it:** \
-Compiling in parts, (also called ladder-ISL), is the idea of splitting up a circuit into chunks that we compile sequentially.
+Compiling in parts, (also called ladder-ADAPT-AQC), is the idea of splitting up a circuit into chunks that we compile sequentially.
 For example, given a depth 50 circuit $U_ {50}|0\rangle$, we can compile the first 10 depth of gates $U_{0-10}|0\rangle$ to produce
 $V_{0-10}^\dagger|0\rangle \approx U_{0-10}|0\rangle$.
 This can then be used to construct a new